Digital radio FAQs

 Designated community radio broadcasters (that is, those community radio broadcasters whose licence area is the same as a commercial radio broadcaster) have a right to provide digital radio services.

-The BSA provides for deemed community radio broadcasting licence areas to be, for the purposes of digital radio, to be the same as a specified commercial radio broadcasting licence area.
+The Broadcasting Services Act 1992 provides for deemed community radio broadcasting licence areas to be, for the purposes of digital radio, to be the same as a specified commercial radio broadcasting licence area.
 In deeming these areas to be taken to be the same, the community radio broadcasting licensee becomes eligible to provide digital radio broadcasting services.

 The legislative framework for digital radio does not provide for local-coverage community radio services (for example suburban community stations within a capital city) to broadcast digitally at this time.